Behavioural Science in the Justice Sector

 Protection Order information

 Protection Orders are formal legal documents and can be difficult to understand.
-The BSA team worked with stakeholders across the justice sector to develop a coversheet for Protection Orders, simplifying information for both respondents and applicants.
+BSA worked with stakeholders across the justice sector to develop a coversheet for Protection Orders, simplifying information for both respondents and applicants.
 The aim of the coversheet is to help respondents understand what’s expected of them and reduce accidental breaches, as well as inform applicants of their rights.
 The coversheet was a finalist in the 2021 Plain English awards.(external link)

 Protection Order cover sheet for respondents [PDF, 548 KB]